Tixit/odiff/README.md

 `odiff`
 =====

-A value difference generator that can generate a list of difference between one javascript value and another.
+A value difference generator that can generate a list of differences between one javascript value and another.
 It recursively finds differences within arrays and objects.

 Example